ckan/ckan/doc/maintaining/filestore.rst

 Setup file uploads
 ------------------

+.. attention:: This is a classic way to setup filestore.
+Eventually it will be
+          replaced with the new approach described in :ref:`setup-file-storages`

 To setup CKAN's FileStore with local file storage:

 1. Create the directory where CKAN will store uploaded files: